Apple Black Friday Deals Available Now: AirPods, iPhone, iPad, and More

 Apple Watch SE

-If you want a cheaper Apple Watch, Amazon has the 40mm GPS Apple Watch SE for $189.00, down from $249.00.
-This is another all-time low price, and we're tracking multiple best-ever prices across the Apple Watch SE lineup.
+If you want a cheaper Apple Watch, Amazon has the 40mm GPS Apple Watch SE for $179.00, down from $249.00.
+This one was at $189.00 just last week, so this is yet another record low price for the 2022 Apple Watch SE, and you'll find multiple best-ever prices across the lineup.

 Accessories